kubernetes/kubernetes/examples/guestbook-go/README.md

 1. Use the [guestbook-service.json](guestbook-service.json) file to create the guestbook service by running the `kubectl create -f` *`filename`* command:
     ```shell
     $ kubectl create -f examples/guestbook-go/guestbook-service.json
-		  An external load-balanced service was created.
-On many platforms (e.g. Google Compute Engine),
-          you will also need to explicitly open a Firewall rule for the service port(s) (tcp:3000) to serve traffic.
-          See https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs/services-firewall.md for more details.
     ```